mhantsch/maxtend/README.md

 1. base OS setup - giving a standard Colemak layout without extended functionality
 2. maxtend layer - giving extended functionality such as navigation, mouse scrolling etc.;
    (achieved via AutoHotKey (Windows), Kanata (Windows & Linux, experimental), keyd (Linux), or xkb (Linux, deprecated))
 3. external keyboard - giving extended functionality even if your host computer does not have `maxtend` installed, and extends it further
+  (implemented for UHK, QMK, and ZMK)

 These stages can work independently, but also combine on top of each other for best functionality.